EDI (equity, diversity and inclusion): An adventurer’s perspective

 Your traditional Dungeons and Dragons party consists of four adventurers who fall into the following categories:

-The Fighter – strong, brave and carries a big stick with which to face the challenges and monsters head-on in combat.
+The fighter – strong, brave and carries a big stick with which to face the challenges and monsters head-on in combat.

-The Rogue – cunning and quick, the Rogue brings a bag of tricks like disarming traps and sneaking about to avoid challenges that cannot be faced with brute force.
+The rogue – cunning and quick, the Rogue brings a bag of tricks like disarming traps and sneaking about to avoid challenges that cannot be faced with brute force.

-The Cleric – a supporting role, this character brings much-needed healing and spells to enhance and make his allies better.
+The cleric – a supporting role, this character brings much-needed healing and spells to enhance and make his allies better.

-The Wizard – an intellectual who brings knowledge and mighty spells to vanquish their foes from a distance.
+The wizard – an intellectual who brings knowledge and mighty spells to vanquish their foes from a distance.

 Each of these roles not only brings different skills to their team but different styles of thinking and problem-solving.
 The player brings their own unique flavour to the role of their choosing.
 No two fighters will be the same (barring those who try and find a ‘best build’ online, but that’s beyond the scope of this analogy!)
 I promise that I will bring this back to business strategy momentarily, but first, I have a story to share with you to highlight my next point: